Efficient approximations for utility-based pricing: The financial model

-To value the amount the agent will accept to pay in order to receive the derivative at time $T$, we use a utility-based price.
-The risk preferences of the agent are modeled thanks to an exponential utility function, which is very popular because of its separability properties.
+The agent's initial wealth is denoted by $x$ and her trading strategy is denoted by $\Pi=(\Pi_t)_{0 \leq t \leq T}$, where $\Pi$ is a progressively measurable process that denotes the cash invested in the traded-asset $P$ at time $t$.
+We assume that $\int_{0}^{t}{\Pi_s^2 ds}<+\infty$ a.s. for all $t\geq 0.$ The agent wealth, starting from an initial wealth $x$ and following a self-financed strategy $\Pi$ is denoted by $X^{x,\Pi}=(X_t^{x,\Pi})_{0 \leq t \leq T}$ and as the agent cannot invest in $S$, her discounted wealth follows the dynamics: $d\widetilde{X}^{x,\Pi}_t=\Pi_t \frac{d\widetilde{P}_t}{P_t}.$\\ To value the amount the agent will accept to pay in order to receive the derivative at time $T$, we use a utility-based price.
+The risk preferences of the agent are modeled by an exponential utility function, which is very popular because of its separability properties.
 Indeed, in contrast to the power utility function, it gives an explicit representation for the reservation price.
 Let

-where $\g >0$ is the constant absolute risk aversion parameter of the agent.\\ Let $V(x_0,s_0,\l,h)$ be the value function at time $0$ for an agent that maximizes her expected utility of terminal wealth at time $T,$ if in addition she receives $\l>0$ units of the European derivative $H=h(S_T)$, where $h$ is a measurable function whose assumptions will be specified below.
+where $\g >0$ is the constant absolute risk aversion parameter of the agent.\\ Let $V(x_0,\l,h)$ be the value function at time $0$ for an agent that maximizes her expected utility of terminal wealth at time $T,$ if in addition she receives $\l>0$ units of the European derivative $H=h(S_T)$, where $h$ is a measurable function whose assumptions will be specified below :

-where $\mathcal{A}$ is the set of admissible trading strategies, i.e., the set of $\Pi$ which are adapted process such that $\int_{0}^{t}{\Pi_s^2 ds}<+\infty$ a.s. for all $t\geq 0$.
-This problem has been widely studied: please refer to the textbook \cite{KS} and the references therein.
-It is possible to find a semi-closed formula for the optimal trading strategy and for the value function.
-Two approaches can be used: the dual approach or the primal one.
+It is possible to find a semi-closed formula for the optimal trading strategy and for the value function using either the dual approach based on martingale techniques (see \cite{REK} or \cite{KS} and the references therein) or the primal approach.
 The primal approach (see \cite{ref1} or \cite{ref3}) leads to a non-linear Hamilton-Jacobi-Bellman equation that can be linearized using the Hopf-Cole transformation.
 Please refer to \cite{ref8}, where this transformation is called the distortion method.
-With a slight adjustment to Section 5 of \cite{ref1}, we determine that
+With a slight adjustment to Section 5 of \cite{ref1} (see also \citep[Remark 5]{ref14}), we determine that :

 where $N$ is a standard Gaussian law.
-Note that the parameters of $P$ appear only through the Sharpe ratio $\frac{\mu-r}{\sigma}$ of $P$.

-If $h$ is bounded from below on $(0,\infty)$, the asking reservation price $p_{h}$ of $\l>0$ units of the derivative $H=h(S_T)$ is the amount, which leaves the agent indifferent between paying $p_{h}$ at time $0$ and receiving $\l$ units of $H$ at time $T,$ or doing nothing, i.e., $p_h$ is a solution of the following equation:
+Note that the parameters of $P$ appear only through the Sharpe ratio $s_R$ of $P$.
+If $h$ is bounded from below on $(0,\infty)$, the bid reservation price $p_{h}$ of $\l>0$ units of the derivative $H=h(S_T)$ is the amount, which leaves the agent indifferent between paying $p_{h}$ at time $0$ and receiving $\l$ units of $H$ at time $T,$ or doing nothing, i.e., $p_h$ is a solution of the following equation: